Special Service Group: Covert actions, Indo-Pakistani wars, and overseas missions

-From 1972–77, the Pakistan Army went into reorganization and major restructuring of its combat services but the Army Special Service Group remained active in successfully tackling the armed insurgency in Balochistan in Pakistan.
+From 1972 to 1977, the Pakistan Army went into reorganization and major restructuring of its combat services but the Army Special Service Group remained active in successfully tackling the armed insurgency in Balochistan in Pakistan.

+According to the Indian media, Hashim Musa, one of the terrorists involved in the 22 April, Pahalgam attack, was a former commando in Pakistan Army’s elite Special Service Group (SSG), trained in covert operations and unconventional warfare.
+After being dismissed from the army, he joined the banned terror group Lashkar-e-Taiba and infiltrated into Kashmir in September 2023.
+His SSG background was revealed during the interrogation of Kashmiri Over Ground Workers (OGWs) who had supported the attackers and disclosed Musa’s elite military training and role in organizing multiple attacks in the Valley.

-War in Afghanistan and Sri Lankan civil war
+War in Afghanistan

 In 1979–89, the Army Special Service Group had been seconded in covert actions in Afghanistan against the Soviet Union's armed intervention.
 There have been unconfirmed reports of the Army Special Service Group engaging in armed battles with the Soviet paratroopers in incidents including the Battle for Hill 3234 and the Operation Magistral.

-When the Battle for Hill 3234 concluded, the Soviet paratroopers found that the Afghan mujaheddin actually wore the black uniforms with rectangular black-yellow-red stripes, and suspected to be Army Special Service Group personnel; Pakistan's government has officially denied their involvement.
+When the Battle for Hill 3234 concluded, the Soviet paratroopers found that the Afghan mujahideen actually wore the black uniforms with rectangular black-yellow-red stripes, and suspected to be Army Special Service Group personnel; Pakistan's government has officially denied their involvement.
 The American author, Aukai Collins, identified the elements as "Black Storks" who crossed the border to join the Afghan mujahideen – a claim also backed by American author, David Campbell.
 Another battle was taken place between the Soviet paratroopers and the Afghan mujahideen in Kunar in 1986 that suspected the Army Special Service Group's involvement but the Russians dismissed the claim and noted that the battle was fought between the GRU's 15th Spetsnaz Brigade and Abdul Rab Rasul Sayyaf's group.